emisandgunz/GunzCord/README.md

 ### Configure appsettings.json
 Configure the Connection String to match with your Database's Name, User and Password.
 It's recommended to set the `db_owner` role to your SQL user unless you know exactly which permission to grant

+If you are using a SQLite3 Database:
+- Comment the Microsoft SQL Server connection string
+- Uncomment and Configure the SQLite3 connection string
+- Change the `DatabaseType` setting to `SQLITE`
+- Change the `EnableClanWarNotifications` setting to `false`

 Configure the `Token` setting with the Bot token you generated when the Discord app was created.